Zail Singh: Indira Gandhi ministry (1982–84)

-In August 1984, Rashtrapati Bhavan became the venue of an unusual political gathering when N. T. Rama Rao, who had been dismissed as Chief Minister of Andhra Pradesh by the Governor, met Singh with over 160 Members of the Legislative Assembly.
-The Governor, Thakur Ram Lal, had appointed N. Bhaskara Rao as the new Chief Minister and provided him a month’s time to prove his majority in the assembly despite the ousted Chief Minister’s claim of being able to prove his own majority in two days’ time and evidence that he was supported by a majority of legislators.
-Following widespread protests, the Governor was recalled and NT Rama Rao returned as chief minister following a vote of confidence.
+In August 1984, Rashtrapati Bhavan became the venue of an unusual political gathering when N. T. Rama Rao, who had been dismissed as chief minister of Andhra Pradesh by the governor, met Singh with over 160 members of the Legislative Assembly.
+The Governor Thakur Ram Lal had appointed N. Bhaskara Rao as the new chief minister and provided him a month’s time to prove his majority in the assembly despite the ousted chief minister’s claim of being able to prove his own majority in two days’ time and evidence that he was supported by a majority of legislators.
+Following widespread protests, the governor was recalled and Rama Rao returned as chief minister following a vote of confidence.
 The Singh presidency saw similar dismissal of state governments and imposition of President’s rule in Jammu and Kashmir and in Sikkim.

 Prime Minister Indira Gandhi was assassinated on 31 October 1984 by her Sikh bodyguards.
-Indira’s son Rajiv Gandhi and Finance Minister Pranab Mukherjee were in West Bengal campaigning for upcoming assembly elections while Singh was on a state visit to North Yemen.
+Her son Rajiv Gandhi and Finance Minister Pranab Mukherjee were in West Bengal campaigning for upcoming Assembly elections while Singh was on a state visit to North Yemen.
 He returned to Delhi the same evening and visited the All India Institute of Medical Sciences where Indira Gandhi had been admitted.
 The presidential cavalcade was pelted with stones en route and violence against Sikhs began in Delhi.
-After the deaths of Prime Ministers Nehru in 1964 and Shastri in 1966, the President had appointed the senior most Cabinet minister as the acting Prime Minister while the Congress Parliamentary Party went about electing a new leader who would then become Prime Minister.
+After the deaths of prime ministers Nehru in 1964 and Shastri in 1966, the president had appointed the senior most Cabinet minister, Gulzarilal Nanda, as the acting prime minister while the Congress Parliamentary Party went about electing a new leader who would then become prime minister.
 That convention would have required Singh to appoint Pranab Mukherjee as the acting prime minister.
-However, the Congress Parliamentary Board, which is the executive committee of the parliamentary party, nominated Rajiv Gandhi for appointment as Prime Minister.
-Accordingly, Singh swore Rajiv Gandhi in as Prime Minister in the evening of 21 October 1984.
+However, the Congress Parliamentary Board, the executive committee of the parliamentary party, nominated Rajiv Gandhi for appointment as prime minister.
+Accordingly, Singh swore Rajiv Gandhi in as prime minister the same evening (31 October).
 The choice of Rajiv Gandhi was unanimously approved by the Congress Parliamentary Party three days later.